FAFSA complete? How to track your application’s status and much more

 How do I make a correction to my FAFSA?

-You can make corrections to your FAFSA online, even after submitting.
+You can make corrections to your FAFSA online, even after submitting it.
 Log in, then click “Make FAFSA Corrections.”
 You can add or remove colleges from your application, change your email or mailing address, and correct any other field in your FAFSA except your Social Security number.

 How do I check the status of my FAFSA?